openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

    * Repo Server
    * Keystone

-*  In the same way as OpenStack Ansible major (and some minor) upgrades, there will be brief interruptions to the entire Galera and RabbitMQ clusters during the upgrade which will result in brief service interruptions.
+*  In the same way as OpenStack-Ansible major (and some minor) upgrades, there will be brief interruptions to the entire Galera and RabbitMQ clusters during the upgrade which will result in brief service interruptions.